 For those participants who would love to venture deeper into the experience of local culture, we offer additional cultural lessons in the following fields:

 Note : Apart from the above program fee, the volunteer project also attracts an application fee of $250 US to be paid at the time of registration.

-Paying to volunteer comes across as a very strange notion but our program is a combination of lot of practical, theoretical lessons combined with volunteering at traditional medicinal clinic.
+Paying to volunteer comes across as a very strange notion but our program is a combination of a lot of practical, theoretical lessons combined with volunteering at the traditional medicinal clinic.
 Training is an important part of the volunteering program which prepares the volunteers for the work at the clinic.
 Our program fee covers all costs associated with providing the highest quality of training along with other boarding and lodging costs from arrival till departure to ensure a safe and quality volunteering experience with hidden costs.

 The program fee covers :